flexywork327/alx-low_level_programming/0x01-variables_if_else_while/README.md

-readme for the alx C programming task - 0x01 -task
+The readme for the alx 0x01-variables_if_else_while task that teachesthe various  loops in C and their functions